 The second prudential indicator is the Council's Capital Financing Requirement (CFR).
 The CFR is simply the total amount of capital expenditure (including that from prior years) that has not yet been paid for from either revenue or capital resources.
-It is essentially a measure of the Council's underlying need to borrow.
-Any capital expenditure that is not wholly financed in-year will increase the CFR.
+It is essentially a measure of the Council's indebtedness and so its underlying need to borrow.
+Any capital expenditure, which has not immediately been paid for through a revenue or capital resource, will increase the CFR.